THEVAPERSGUIDE

 • Reduce hunger signals

-• Increase metabolic rate slightly
+• Slightly increase metabolic rate

-• Decrease food cravings, particularly for sweets
+• Decrease food cravings, especially for sweets

-• Staying physically active during the transition
+• Stay physically active during the transition

 Does Vape Juice Contain Sugar?

-• Sucralose - an artificial sweetener with zero calories
+• Sucralose, an artificial sweetener with zero calories

-• Other food-grade flavorings - designed to mimic sweetness without sugar
+• Other food-grade flavorings designed to mimic sweetness without sugar

 The Bottom Line